So Not Worth It

-So Not Worth It is a 2021 South Korean television series starring Park Se-wan, Shin Hyeon-seung, Choi Young-jae, Minnie, Carson Allen and Han Hyun-min.
+So Not Worth It is a 2021 South Korean television series starring Park Se-wan, Shin Hyun-seung, Choi Young-jae, Minnie, Carson Allen and Han Hyun-min.
 It is Netflix's first Korean sitcom, which was released on June 18, 2021.

 Synopsis

 The series revolves around a group of students with different multicultural backgrounds residing at a college dormitory in Seoul.